Boeing C-97 Stratofreighter

 The Boeing C-97 Stratofreighter is a long-range heavy military cargo aircraft developed from the B-29 and B-50 bombers.
-Design work began in 1942, the first of three prototype XC-97s flew on 9 November 1944 and the first of six service-test YC-97s flew on 11 March 1947.
-All nine were based on the 24ST alloy structure and Wright R-3350 engines of the B-29, but with a larger-diameter fuselage upper lobe (making a figure of eight or "double-bubble" section) and they had the B-29 vertical tail with the gunner's position blanked off.
-The first of three heavily revised YC-97A incorporating the re-engineered wing (higher-strength 75ST alloy), taller vertical tail and larger Pratt & Whitney R-4360 engines of the B-50 bomber, flew on 28 January 1948 and was the basis of the subsequent sole YC-97B, all production C-97s, KC-97s and civilian Stratocruiser aircraft.
-Between 1947 and 1958, 888 C-97s in several versions were built, 811 being KC-97 tankers.

 C-97s served in the Berlin Airlift, the Korean War, and the Vietnam War.
 Some aircraft served as flying command posts for the Strategic Air Command, while others were modified for use in Aerospace Rescue and Recovery Squadrons (ARRS).

 Design and development

+Design began in 1942.
 The C-97 Stratofreighter was developed towards the end of World War II by fitting a second lobe on top of the fuselage and wings of the B-29 Superfortress with the tail, wing, and engine layout being nearly identical.

 The XC-97 and YC-97 can be distinguished from the Boeing 377 Stratocruiser and later C-97s by the shorter fin, and later ones by the flying boom and jet engines on the tanker models.

 The prototype XC-97 was powered by the same 2200 hp Wright R-3350 engines as used in the B-29.
-The XC-97 took off for its first flight on November 9, 1944, just after the death of Boeing president Philip G. Johnson.
+The XC-97 took off for its first flight on 9 November 1944, just after the death of Boeing president Philip G. Johnson.